26 Best Movies to learn Japanese in 2026

 This thriller is a must-watch for horror movie fans.
 Yoshimi is a divorced mother who is the movie’s main character.
 After her daughter, Ikuko, separated, she moved into a separate apartment.

-There is another apartment above hers, and even though it looked abandoned, there was a leak.
-As strange and horrific things began to happen to the lady as she continued to live in her apartment.
+There is another apartment above hers; although it appeared abandoned, there was a leak.
+Strange and horrific things began to happen to the lady as she continued to live in her apartment.

 She soon learned that a certain young girl had died in that flat.
-The film Dark Water examines the challenges single mothers face in Japan and the relationship between parents and children.
+The film Dark Water examines single mothers’ challenges in Japan and the relationship between parents and children.

-The language is simple, with day-to-day vocabulary, verbs, and phrases.
-You can use this to prepare for the N4 and N5 of the JLPT test.
+The language is simple, with everyday vocabulary, verbs, and phrases.
+You can use this to prepare for the JLPT tests N4 and N5.

 22. Our Little Sister (海街) — 2015

-Despite the sisters’ already blossoming bond, the estranged arrival will be the one to determine how long and how effective it will last.
+Despite the sisters’ already blossoming bond, the estranged arrival will determine its length and effectiveness.

-They set Japanese family dramas up in daily life, making them effortless to follow.
-This makes the movie friendly for someone who wishes to learn the Japanese language.
-Besides, it has an exact and solid vocabulary.
+They set Japanese family dramas up daily, making them effortless to follow.
+This makes the movie suitable for someone who wishes to learn Japanese.
+Moreover, it has precise and consistent vocabulary.

 23. Sweet Bean (あん) — 2015

-Sweet Bean is your dish if you enjoy food and want to watch a film in a language.
-The motion picture tells about a man who runs a small dorayaki shop based on a simple storyline.
+Sweet Bean is a suitable dish if you enjoy food and want to watch a film in a foreign language.
+The film tells the story of a man who runs a small dorayaki shop, following a simple storyline.

 Sweat bean

-He removes Tokue from the job when he learns she has an illness.
+He removes Tokue from the job upon learning that she is ill.
 The film explores how discrimination isolates people from society.
-An incredible masterpiece from an acclaimed filmmaker, Sweet Bean, is beautifully shot.
+Sweet Bean is an incredible masterpiece by an acclaimed filmmaker.
+It is beautifully shot.

 The speech pattern and language use are less complex.
-This is good for beginners to learn about Japan’s prejudice and history and improve their Japanese language skills.
+This is good for beginners who want to learn about Japan’s prejudices and history and improve their Japanese language skills.

 24. Your Name (君の名は。) — 2016

-J-dramas offer plenty of intrigues for drama buffs, and this is no exception.
+J-dramas offer plenty of intrigue for drama buffs, and this is no exception.

-Taki and Mitsuha, two high school friends, swap bodies when they wake up from sleep.
-Today, Taki is Taki, and tomorrow, she is Mitsuha and Mitsuha is Taki.
+Taki and Mitsuha, two high school friends, swap bodies upon waking.
+Today, Taki is Taki; tomorrow, she is Mitsuha, and Mitsuha is Taki.

-In that way, it affected their lives when they started texting each other and leaving notes behind.
+In this way, it affected their lives when they began texting each other and leaving notes.
 The result was a nostalgic, fantasy, and heartfelt love story with a comet.

-Because the drama is young, it is easier for those learning Japanese to understand the language.
+Because the drama is relatively new, it is easier for learners of Japanese to understand the language.

 25. Rashomon (羅生門) — 1950

-A list of the best movies to learn Japanese is incomplete without mentioning Rashomon by filmmaker Akira Kurosawa.
+A list of the best films for learning Japanese is incomplete without including Rashomon by Akira Kurosawa.

 This is one of the greatest Japanese films ever made.
-In fact, this movie introduced Japanese cinema to the world.
+This movie introduced Japanese cinema to the world.

-Different witnesses of a crime present the same story four times.
+Four different witnesses to a crime present the same account.
 Each person tells the story differently.
-We see the stories in flashbacks as the characters narrate tell them.
+We see the stories in flashbacks as the characters narrate them.

 Who is telling the truth?
 Are they all lying, or is there one speaking the truth?
 Kurosawa handles this with absolute mastery.
 This is a brilliant masterpiece from a gifted director.

-The movie has many old Japanese words and is tricky to understand.
-Still, you can profit from it if you are at an advanced level and preparing for a Japanese proficiency test, JLPT N2 or N1.
+The movie uses many old Japanese words, which is tricky to understand.
+Still, it can be beneficial if you are at an advanced level and preparing for a Japanese proficiency test, such as the JLPT N2 or N1.

 26. Battle Royale (バトル・ロワイアル) — 2000

-A 1999 novel by Koushun Takami inspired Battle Royale.
+Koushun Takami’s 1999 novel Battle Royale inspired the film Battle Royale.
 It is an action-thriller film directed by Kinji Fukasaku.

 In recent decades, Battle Royale has become one of the most influential Japanese films worldwide.
-The flick was nominated and won many awards.
+The film was nominated for and won numerous awards.

-It is an adventure drama in which the Japanese government captures a class of ninth in the future.
-Then, under the revolutionary “Battle Royale” act, it forces them to kill each other.
+It is an adventure drama in which the Japanese government captures a class of ninth graders in the future and compels them to kill one another under the revolutionary “Battle Royale” Act.

 The language isn’t that simple and is meant for at least intermediate learners.
 Still, you can learn some handy vocabulary and sentences.